Cloth Paper Scissors Magazine

 “Boro”, is a Japanese term that means tattered cloth or rags.
 The Japanese would often hand stitch layers of patches and stronger fabrics onto these tattered cloths to reinforce them.
 The stitches added strength and often a decorative element to the cloth, making the clothing or piece useable by several generations.
 Using this idea for my project, I thought that by adding in some decorative hand stitching and incorporating some meaningful fabrics, this roll could be catered to the recipient or user’s personal history and taste.
 With the brush roll, I started with a thrifted chambray shirt as the base cloth, I dipped into my collection of vintage fabrics to pull out just the right ones to add to this piece.
 I found ways to add really any sort of special piece, like a bit of needlepoint canvas, to the piece.
 The magazine’s instructions will show you how.

 I’m so happy with how it turned out!

-P.S.- If you are interested in learning the Japanese style of decorating hand stitching called “Sashiko”, we just finished up the #wisecraftstitchalong in the Wise Craft Quilts Facebook Group!
-The replays of my demo videos are available on my YouTube channel (free to everyone), watch anytime.
-You likely have most of what you need on hand to get started, but I still have kits available in my shop if you’d like to get a complete Sashiko stitch starter kit in a cute portable project bag.
-Seriously, it is so fun and relaxing, its just the kind of thing I needed to work on during these cold Winter months.
+P.S.- If you are interested in learning the Japanese style of decorating hand stitching called “Sashiko”, I have a very popular playlist to teach you the basics over on my YouTube channel.
+Seriously, it is so fun and relaxing, its just the kind of thing I needed to work on during these cold winter months.